adriensieg/agentic-maintenance-auth0-hackaton/README.md

 You don’t troubleshoot it.
 You don’t call anyone.
 Your AI agent handles it — **seamlessly**, **silently**.
 It can even **approve payments** and track the repair.
-**All from the AI assistant you already use: ChatGPT, Claude or Le Chat**

 **No apps**. **No phone calls**. **No hassle**.  **No switching**, **No friction**.
 - **ChatGPT** becomes the **interface**.